 - 1 tablespoon fish roe

-Bake tuiles in the oven for about 5 minutes.
+- Bake tuilles in the oven for about 5 minutes.
 Pull from oven and let cool.
-If you would like to shape the tuiles, allow to cool slightly before using a dish spatula to move them to a rolling pin.
+If you would like to shape the tuilles, allow to cool slightly before using a dish spatula to move them to a rolling pin.

-Spoon half of the “mac and cheese” into the desired serving dish.
-Next, top the pasta with butter poached lobster; garnish with chives, roe and Parmesan tuiles.
+- Spoon half of the “mac and cheese” into the desired serving dish.
+Next, top the pasta with butter poached lobster; garnish with chives, roe and Parmesan tuille.

-*If you don't have an Instant Pot, you can still do this stock the old fashioned way with a stock pot.
-You'll just need to cook the stock for a few hours to get the full flavor of the lobster tails.
+*If you don't have an Instant Pot, you can still make this same stock!
+Just follow the same steps above but use a stock pot instead.
+This process will take a few hours to get the same intense lobster taste.

-**If you don't know how to make beurre monte, watch this tutorial to make this easy butter sauce!
+**If you don't know how to make a beurre monte, be sure to watch this tutorial.